backstage/backstage/.changeset/lovely-bugs-prove.md

 - `schema openapi test` is now `repo schema openapi test`
 - `schema openapi verify` is now `repo schema openapi verify`

-This also reworks the `package schema openapi generate client` to accept only an output directory as the input directory can now be inferred.
+The `package schema openapi generate` now supports defining both `--server` and `--client-package` to generate both at once.This update also reworks the `--client-package` flag to accept only an output directory as the input directory can now be inferred.